unbounce/clojure-dogstatsd-client/README.md

 ;; Do this once in your code
-;; Or statd calls will default to use NoOpStatsDClient to avoid nullpointer exception (statsd/setup! :host "127.0.0.1" :port 8125 :prefix "my.app")
+;; Or statd calls will default to use NoOpStatsDClient to avoid nullpointer exception ;; You can also configure the host/port by setting the environment variables: DD_AGENT_HOST and DD_DOGSTATSD_PORT (statsd/setup! :host "127.0.0.1" :port 8125 :prefix "my.app")

 ;; Increment or derement a counter